 This public market is a paradise of Cebu delicacies.
 The first one is dried fish, which you can see in every form and size possible.
 The smell is disgusting but such an interesting experience to see skilfully displayed dried spinefoot or rabbitfish, which is popularly known as the danggit.
 Cebu is considered to produce the best danggit in the country and the Taboan Market is the best place to get it in the reasonable price.
 Mounds and basketfuls of dried fish offer a variety of choices, sizes and shapes.
 You can also get a dried mango there.
 The smell of the dried fish sticks to your clothes after some time, so be sure that you don’t have other plans then a shower, after visiting Taboan Public Market.

 The second delicacy you can find on Taboan Market is the Cebuano chorizo and other meat packed in the colons for barbeque.
-You can even see men packing meat unbelievably fast, like machines.
+Famous Cebuano chorizo you can find on every street barbeque in Cebu city.
+On Taboan Market you can even see men packing meat unbelievably fast, like machines.
 If you are looking for a local experience that is definitely the place to be, make shopping and try to talk with Filipinos which are very hospitable and friendly.

 Carbon Market – the biggest farmer’s market in Cebu